 Jessica joined HCF in 2008 and works with HCF and board members to develop state and local legislative agendas.
 She also serves as HCF’s point person for policy initiatives and provides support and advice to grantees who wish to engage in advocacy.
 She earned her Master in Public Administration in health policy from the Woodrow Wilson School at Princeton University.

 Bridget is the president and CEO of HCF.
 Her professional specialty is internal medicine, with a focus on chronic disease management of low-income, uninsured adults.
 Before joining HCF, Bridget was the medical director of the Shared Care Free Health Clinic and the health policy advisor for the Local Investment Commission (LINC).

 Victoria joined HCF in 2015 as an administrative assistant.
-She is the primary administrative support for the Community Advisory Committee.
+She is the primary administrative support for the HCF Board of Directors and the Community Advisory Committee (CAC).
 She graduated from Truman State University with a Bachelor of Science degree with a major in Interdisciplinary Studies, International Health.

 Shannon joined HCF in 2015.
 Previously, Shannon had served as program manager of residential services for SAVE, Inc. In doing so, he managed mental health support services for homeless populations.
 Shannon also has more than 18 years of experience in public child welfare and child abuse prevention.
 His focus areas include child welfare and family violence interventions, family violence system collaborations, homeless programs, and support services for HIV/AIDS populations.

 Jane joined HCF in 2007.
 She oversees all evaluation and research efforts and is also responsible for a small portfolio of grants.
 Prior to joining HCF, Jane was an assistant research professor at the Harry S Truman School of Public Affairs at the University of Missouri Columbia.